ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Acknowledgement

 \section{Acknowledgement}

 The authors acknowledge support from the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA) under contract number DE-SC0012704.
-The authors acknowledge the MIT SuperCloud \cite{reuther2018interactive} and Lincoln Laboratory Supercomputing Center for providing (HPC, database, consultation) resources that have contributed to the research results reported within this paper/report.
+This material is also in part based upon work supported by the Air Force Office of Scientific Research under the award number FA9550-21-1-0317.
+The authors acknowledge the MIT SuperCloud \citep{reuther2018interactive} and Lincoln Laboratory Supercomputing Center for providing (HPC, database, consultation) resources that have contributed to the research results reported within this paper.
+Some computations in this paper were run on the FASRC cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
+ZC acknowledges the DARPA 134371-5113608 award and NSF 10434.